qmk/qmk_firmware/docs/feature_layouts.md

-# Layouts: Using a keymap with multiple keyboards
+# Layouts: Using a Keymap with Multiple Keyboards

 The `layouts/` folder contains different physical key layouts that can apply to different keyboards.